|If you’re sure you’ve seen an Asian Hornet (and not a European Hornet or a Queen Wasp), contact the Shipston AHAT

 - The NNSS (Non Native Species Secretariat).

-- Your AHAT team or coordinator; click here for details of the SBKA AHAT.
-Note.
-The purpose of having an AHAT is to facilitate/verify identification and location of sightings so that the appropriate authorities can be notifies asap.
+- Your Asian Hornet Action Team (AHAT) or coordinator.
+Click here for details of the Shipston Beekeepers AHAT.
+Note: The purpose of having an AHAT is to facilitate/verify identification and location of sightings so that the appropriate authorities can be notified asap.

-When emailing, please include your name, the location of the sighting and if possible, a photograph of the hornet.
-Please do not put yourself in any danger of getting stung when trying to take a photo.
+When emailing, please include your name, the location of the sighting and, if possible, a photograph.
+Please do not put yourself in any danger of getting stung when trying to take a sample or photo.
+Only clear and identifiable photos will prompt a response from the authorities.
+They are bombarded by many false reports every year and only have very limited resources.
+They will not investigate without good evidence, (which is where your local AHAT might be able to help).

-If there is the possibility of capture, the hornet should be frozen to cull, so as to facilitate DNA testing later.
+If there is the possibility of capture, the hornet should be frozen to cull, so as to facilitate identification and DNA testing later .

 Please note that it is an offence to release an Asian Hornet unless you are authorised to do so.